 Q: What do I need to sign the lease?
 Do my parents have to co-sign?

 A: You will only need a security deposit check which equals 1 1/2 of a month’s rent.
-No prep fees are charged and no credit checks are needed.
+No prep fees or application fees are charged and no credit checks are needed.
 We will, however, need previous rental references.
 We assume that since our residents are legal adults, they will be fully, personally, responsible for their lease and therefore we do not require parental co-signers.
 For more leasing info, please see our Leasing Info page.